magovansh9/web3.0/README.md

 ### Tailwind CSS

-- A utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup without writing any actual css code.
+- A utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup without writing any actual css code

 ### Blockchain